-This new trend of Juuls has been leading teenagers to develop debilitating nicotine addictions at younger ages, and the lack of research on the safety of these products has left parents concerned about the health of their child.
+This new trend of Juuls has been leading teenagers to develop debilitating nicotine addictions at younger ages, and the lack of research on the safety of these products has left parents concerned about the health of their children.
 Now that juuling has taken the world by storm, there have been more cases reported of teenagers being hospitalized because of lung damage they suffered from vaping too frequently.
 As more testing is conducted within the next few years, it’s expected that the adverse effects of juuling will be fully uncovered, but unfortunately, that may not be enough to stop this explosive market.

 Plaintiffs’ lawyers also claim that JUUL learned at the feet of the master — the tobacco industry — to figure out just how to manipulate nicotine content to get people, including children, addicted.
 So they loaded JUUL e-cigarettes with a ton of nicotine in the hopes of making the product more addictive.